- Fee assured

 I offer out-patient consultations and allergy testing for all children from infants to teenagers.
 Many referred patients will have a history of suspected food allergy, e.g. cow’s milk, egg, wheat or peanut/nut allergy.
 I offer a diagnostic service, utilising skin prick and blood tests where required, identifying the allergens to avoid and often ruling out others, together with development of an individualised management plan for each child.
 Families receive detailed advice on allergen avoidance.
 I also recommend emergency medication, together with an emergency treatment plan and practical training for the family on how to use it e.g. adrenaline autoinjectors.
 Referrals are also welcome for children who have had allergy for some time and may have grown out of it, as is often the case for egg and milk allergy, and occasionally peanut/nut allergy.

-I would also be pleased to receive referrals of children with allergic rhinoconjunctivitis (hayfever), drug allergy, idiopathic urticaria and angioedema (spontaneous hives and swelling), or idiopathic anaphylaxis (severe allergic reactions where the cause is unknown).
+I would also be pleased to see children with allergic rhinoconjunctivitis (hayfever), urticaria and angioedema (spontaneous hives and swelling), or idiopathic anaphylaxis (severe allergic reactions where the cause is unknown).

 Children with troublesome eczema and asthma can also benefit from an allergy opinion, often to rule out the role of allergy in these conditions, or to identity a culprit.